Criminal Justice: Law Enforcement Technology

 SST 217 Computer Forensics II

-Computer Forensics II is a continuation of CRJ 115.
+Computer Forensics II is a continuation of CRJ 115 or SST 115.
 This course covers topics such as disk geometry and organization.
 Master boot sector record and volume record creation and organization, file signatures for data type identification, cyclic redundancy checksum for data integrity validation, and RSA's MD5 hash values for file authentication.
 Other subjects introduced include the UNIX "grep" search utility, search string techniques and file signature matching, and recovery of files that are intentionally deleted, hidden, or renamed.
 The course examines advanced computer-based evidentiary and "discovery" data methodologies, and includes a study of evidence identification, documentation, and chain of custody procedures.
 Prerequisite(s): CRJ 115 or SST 115

 SST 218 Computer Forensics III